The Corporate Tax Planning Law Review: Switzerland

 Absence of tax grouping and transfer pricing rules

 Switzerland tax law does not permit consolidated taxation for corporate income tax purposes.
-This means that each legal entity is treated as an independent entity and must comply with the 'dealing at arm's length' principle.
+This means that each legal entity is treated as an independent entity and must comply with the principle of 'dealing at arm's length'.

 On the basis of this rule, Swiss tax authorities can correct intra-group transactions that are not at arm's length.
 When a transaction does not respect the arm's-length price, the difference between the price paid and the arm's-length price is treated as a constructive dividend and the taxable income is adjusted.
 The arm's-length principle is also applicable when choosing the method to determine the mark-up.